The Ottoman Lieutenant

 The Ottoman Lieutenant (Osmanlı Subayı) is a Turkish-American romantic war drama film directed by Joseph Ruben and written by Jeff Stockwell.
 The film stars Michiel Huisman, Hera Hilmar, Josh Hartnett and Ben Kingsley.
 The film was released widely on March 10, 2017.

 The film was released around the period of the film The Promise, a film depicting the Armenian genocide.
 The perceived similarities between the films resulted in accusations that The Ottoman Lieutenant existed to deny the Armenian genocide.

 Plot

-The Ottoman Lieutenant is a love story between an idealistic American nurse, Lillie (Hera Hilmar), and a Turkish officer (Michiel Huisman) during World War I. Lillie first travels to Istanbul before being escorted by Ismail to the region around Van.
+The Ottoman Lieutenant is a love story between an idealistic American nurse, Lillie, and a Turkish officer during World War I. Lillie first travels to Istanbul before being escorted by Ismail to the region around Van.